-The Central Arkansas Planning and Development District manages the operation of all five workforce centers and provides administrative services, business services, and management services for the WIOA programs as directed by the Central Arkansas Workforce Development Board in consensus with the Consortium of Chief Elected Officials.
+The Central Arkansas Planning and Development District manages the operation of all five workforce centers, and provides administrative services, business services, and management services for the WIOA work programs as directed by the Central Arkansas Workforce Development board in consensus with the Consortium of Chief Elected Officials.

-Required partners include the Arkansas Department of Workforce Services (Wagner-Peyser), Arkansas Rehabilitation Services, Adult Education, and Department of Human Services, Division of Services for the Blind.
+Required partners include the Arkansas Department of Workforce Services (Wagner-Peyser), Arkansas Vocational Rehabilitation Services, Adult Education, and Division of Services for the Blind.
 The Central Arkansas Workforce Development Area works with our partners to provide a broad range of services to program participants, for a full description of services see Section 4.1 (D).

 The Central Arkansas Workforce Development Board has a strong working partnership with Adult Education.
-Adult Education enhances the capacity of services available to participants through Job Readiness Training, Workforce Alliance for Growth in the Economy classes, TABE (Test of adult basic education) testing, Career Scope Testing, General Education Diploma courses, and English as a Second Language.
+Adult Education enhances the capacity of services available to participants through Job Readiness Training, Workforce Alliance for Growth in the economy classes, TABE testing, Career Scope Testing, General Education Diploma courses, and English as a second language.